 The initial user studies carried out can be divided in two different categories; one survey session and one technical trials session.
 While the aim of the survey was to collect qualitative information about application acceptance, user habits and modalities of interaction, the objective of the technical trials was to gather both quantitative and qualitative data and observe the interaction between the elderly and the system, performing simple tasks in the context of TV interaction.
-In [8] you can find an extensive description of the tests performed.
+In this Test Application (figure 2), the users had the opportunity to experiment the different modalities and devices of interaction (table 1), and the tests were divided in several scripts concerning different types of interaction, or different UI elements and GUIDE aspects (table 2).